johnmoses/zero-to-hero-python-coding/lists/intro.md

 # Lists in Python

-There are four collection data types in Python
+There are four collection data types in Python.
+Their basic differences and similarities lies in orderliness, mutability and duplicity of members.

-- List: is a collection which is ordered and changeable(modifiable).
-Allows duplicate members.
+- List: is a collection which is ordered, mutable(modifiable) and allows duplicate members.
-- Tuple: is a collection which is ordered and unchangeable or unmodifiable(immutable).
-Allows duplicate members.
+- Tuple: is a collection which is ordered, immutable and allows duplicate members.
-- Set: is a collection which is unordered, un-indexed and unmodifiable, but we can add new items to the set.
-Duplicate members are not allowed.
+- Set: is a collection which is unordered, immutable, and allows no duplicates.
+Also, new items can be added to the set.
-- Dictionary: is a collection which is unordered, changeable(modifiable) and indexed.
-No duplicate members.
+- Dictionary: is a collection which is unordered, immutable, allows no duplicate members.

 ## List Comprehension